Extreme cold snap shuts down central U.S. Texas is ground zero

-The excessive cold has sent energy demand skyrocketing.
-In Texas, 2.7 million customers were without electricity as of 11 a.m.
-Eastern amid the punishing cold, according to poweroutage.us.

-The mercury plummeted in the Lonestar State Sunday night while it was blitzed by snow and ice, causing nearly impossible driving conditions and hundreds of vehicle accidents.
+The mercury plummeted in the Lone Star State on Sunday night while it was blitzed by snow and ice, causing nearly impossible driving conditions and hundreds of vehicle accidents.
 Officials have urged residents not to travel, as social media videos proliferated of cars and trucks sliding down roads out of control.

 Houston’s Bush Intercontinental and Hobby airports were closed, while all flights out of Austin-Bergstrom International Airport were also canceled Monday morning.